 - NSHD 36y and NCDS 44y ask similar questions on travel to work (NSHD: a) "Do you normally use a bike on your way to work, or for part of the way?" b) "On your way to work do you normally walk for five minutes of more on each journey?"; NCDS: "How do you usually travel to work?"), and activity engaged in (cycling or walking) is comparable across measures. - NSHD 36y and NCDS 44y both measure duration, although response options are in different units (NSHD: minutes; NCDS: miles).
-However these could potentially be converted (e.g. using the average minutes per mile) to derive a common measure of duration.
+However, these could potentially be converted (e.g. using the average minutes per mile) to derive a common measure of duration. - Although further apart in age, NCDS 44y and NSHD 60-64y both include a measure of distance walked or cycled.
+However, the NCDS continuous responses would need to be categorised to be comparable with the response categories in NSHD.